Home » News » Industry News » Best Steel Sheet for Your Money

 Lifecycle cost refers to all expenses from procurement, manufacturing, installation, energy consumption, routine maintenance, to eventual disposal.

-A super duplex steel plate with an initial price twice as high could offer a better value if it could extend the project's expected life from 10 years to 30 years and eliminate two major repairs or replacements due to corrosion during that time.
+A super duplex steel plate may cost twice as much at first.
+However, it could be a better value.
+If it extends the project's life from 10 years to 30 years, it can save money.
+It can also prevent two major repairs or replacements due to corrosion during that time.

 In summary, for general utility and mild chlorides, 316 is often the best steel sheet for your money.